 - All meetings are open to the public.
-No admission fee may be charged, no business or donations may be solicited directly or indirectly, no animals are permitted other than service animals, and no merchandise, food, or beverages may be sold by any group without permission in advance from the Board of Trustees or the Library Director.
+No admission fee may be charged, no business or donations may be solicited directly or indirectly, no animals are permitted other than service animals, no compensation may be given to attendees, and no merchandise, food, or beverages may be sold by any group without permission in advance from the Board of Trustees or the Library Director.
 A written request must be submitted to the Board of Trustees before the second Wednesday of the month.

 - Meeting room reservations can be made online up to 72 hours prior to the event.
 If you need to schedule a room with 72 hours notice or less, please contact the library directly at 978-256-5521 x1211.

 - If a meeting is cancelled, the Administrative Offices must be notified as soon as possible.
 A 24 hour notice is preferable.
 If a group cancels more than two times in a six month period without notifying the library, the group may lose the privilege to reserve a library meeting room.

 - The Library reserves the right to cancel any meeting due to inclement weather or other emergencies.
 Cancellations are posted on our web site (chelmsfordlibrary.org).

 - All scheduled events will appear on the library web calendar.

 - Children and teenage groups may use the meeting rooms provided one or more adults supervise them.
 Children must be supervised at all times.
 Ratio 10:1.

 - Light refreshments, such as cookies and coffee, are permitted in the McCarthy Meeting room.
 Light refreshments and covered drinks are permitted in the Conference room.